Battle of the Sound: Aftermath

 The Dutch broke through the Swedish blockade and were able to unite with the trapped Danish fleet in Copenhagen.
 The Danes had tried to reach the battle, but the strong headwind had prevented this.
 While ringing all the church bells in Copenhagen, the badly damaged Dutch ships slid towards the city.
-With the naval victory, the end was approaching for Charles X's claim to power in Denmark.
+With the naval victory, the end was approaching for Charles Gustav's claim to power in Denmark.

-Charles X had seen the whole battle from land.
+Charles Gustav had seen the whole battle from land.
 Afterwards, the king personally boarded the badly wounded admiral's ship.
 In the morning, the day after the battle, orders were given that the damaged Swedish fleet would soon seek refuge in the deep channel next to Landskrona's fortress.

 From Elsinore they set sail for Landskrona.
 Outside Ven it became windless.
 Admiral Wrangel then ordered that the ships be towed by hand into the protection of the fortress' cannons.
 In the morning of October 31, most of the ships had reached safety in this way.
 At the same time, a strong southerly wind began to blow.
 The Danes lightened sails and some Swedish ships were forced to flee north into the strait.
 Captain Speck on Swedish Amaranth turned on the enemy; with his 36 cannons he managed to delay the Danish ships Hannibal and Graa Ulff by a total of 86 cannons.

 When anchored in Landskrona, the Swedish Sword ran aground.
 The ship capsized and sank, full of sick and wounded, many of whom drowned.